echoes1971/r-prj-ng/docs/ROADMAP.md

 - [ ] Tags system for better categorization
 - [ ] Content templates
 - [ ] Ollama integration?
 For assisted document redacting or automatic translation? llama3.2 seems light and efficient enough.
 Open to suggestions

+### OAuth Integration (HIGH PRIORITY - if not complicated)

+### Rich Text Editor Improvements
+- [ ] Custom CSS classes selector // 👤 Roberto: YES !
+Let's customize the site colors at first (should be easy with bootstrap primary etc.).
+I'd like to have selectable skins for the public site, but that looks too much for now?
+- [ ] Markdown alternative editor // ❓ where do we store the markdown, in the html field or another? if it's the same field, how do we distinguish the 2 in View and Edit?
+  - [ ] Toggle between WYSIWYG and Markdown // 👤 Roberto: I love Markdown, I don't know why :)
+  - [ ] Markdown preview
+- [ ] Code syntax highlighting // I'd say "nice to have" (it will give a professional feeling to the end user), by now it seems redundant as we have a wysiwig editor
+- [ ] ~~Tables support in ReactQuill~~ quill-table not compatible with the current quill version

 ### File Management
 - [x] File upload progress indicator